Disadvantages of Trommel Screens

 While trommels are frequently used to process materials, they do so inefficiently.
 Trommel screens are simple in design: a rotating cylindrical drum with perforation cavities which allow undersized material to pass through the screen.

 The advantage of this design is a relatively lower cost.
 In fact, small, basic trommels can be made at home with relative ease.
 However, for heavy duty industrial applications, that same simplicity results in an overall inefficient design.

-When compared to other solutions, like vibrating or disc screens, trommels simply cannot handle the same volume of materials.
+When compared to other solutions, like vibrating screens, trommels simply cannot handle the same volume of materials.
 While rotating, only a portion of the screen is being utilized for sizing.
 Comparatively, the entire screen surface of other material screening solutions can effectively size materials.
 This not only places the trommel drum at a volumetric disadvantage to other screening equipment, but can also lead to additional material flow concerns.

 When screening multiple particle sizes or when material begins to back up, trommels also have the disadvantage of plugging.
 Plugging occurs when a larger feed material gets stuck in the screen aperture.
 This can lead to further plugging or back up of material traveling through the drum.

 When a plug happens, it can halt production, in turn lending to additional maintenance.
 Wet materials, though commonly processed through trommel screens, can cause additional hindrances to the screen.